ubuvoid/writings/social/are_there_social_algorithms.md

 But you can't write that in a peer-reviewed journal in the field of Computer Science.
 And that's the entire problem.

 In order for the human race to be free, academic computer science as it currently exists must be dismantled.
-I know it's a hot take, but there you do.
+I know it's a hot take, but there you go.

 If anyone is interested in giving me an honory Ph.D, my DM's are open.